Mortgage Pre-Approval Calculator 2023

 Mortgage pre-approval can be used as proof that you can get a mortgage and cover the cost of a home purchase.
 It may be a great tool to differentiate yourself in the seller’s market and to negotiate lower prices in the buyer’s market.

 Mortgage pre-qualification is a step that takes place prior to mortgage pre-approval.
 The lender provides an estimate; however, no documents need to be submitted and it is not a formal approval that the financing will be available.
 Our calculator can also provide an estimate giving you an idea of what to expect when you do meet the lender.

-Mortgage pre-qualification is an informal process that requires basic details, therefore, lenders can provide a non-binding estimate within a day or two.
-It can happen in-person, online, or even over the phone.
+Mortgage pre-qualification is an informal process that requires basic details.
+Lenders can provide a non-binding estimate within a day or two.
+It can happen in person, online, or even over the phone.

 Pre-approval on the other hand requires a deep dive into your finances and is binding, hence, it can take up to several business days, depending on the lender.

 How Long Does a Mortgage Pre Approval Last?